-During World War II and the Korean War, inventory errors caused by an inability to track hundreds of subcomponents had led to shortages of construction materials and led to shortages of construction materials and parts needed for base construction.
+During World War II and the Korean War, inventory errors caused by an inability to track hundreds of subcomponents had led to shortages of construction materials and parts needed for base construction.

 The AFCS originated in 1951 to provide 4,100 pre-engineered facilities with ready-made components and bills of material.
 This allowed easier planning and materials ordering and sped construction of needed Army facilities.
 The AFCS included designs for components and subcomponents of camps, hospitals, bridges, ports, gas stations, ammunition dumps, and most other facilities and installations used by the Army.
 The system included designs and documentation such as pre-created guides, drawings, forms, and bills of material, each maintained in technical manuals (TMs) and electronic databases.
 Funding for the program came from both maintenance and military construction accounts.